 For more advanced integrations, it’s sometimes necessary to create payment buttons for different customers or orders.
 In these cases you’ll want to use the Checkouts API.

 For example, let’s say you wanted to create a “Pay With Bitcoin” button for your e-commerce site.
 Each order will have a different total so you’ll need to create a new payment button for each order.

 In this case you would generate a new button using the following params:

 code param which you can use to generate the embed HTML (described below).
-For further details visit the button API reference page.
+For further details visit the checkouts API reference page.

 The embed html consists of one script tag referencing

 coinbase-button that includes a